wp-plugins/cleverwise-phpbb-statistics/readme.txt

 == Changelog ==

+= 1.5 =
+An easy to use display widget has been added

 = 1.4 =
-Fixed: Shortcode in certain areas would cause incorrect placement.
+Fixed: Shortcode in certain areas would cause incorrect placement

 = 1.3 =
 Update: The wpapi was updated